sowmyaraj92/sales-dashboard-gsheetsapi-react/README.md

 ## DESCRIPTION
 This dashboard allows the sales team to understand trends, figure out unprofitable months/quarters and discover which parts of the sales cycle need more bandwidth, process optimisation or rethinking the strategy of selling itself.
 The dashboard not only captures the revenue targets, revenue achieved; but also displays the different patterns of opportunities, pipeline and closed deals to ascertain predictability in revenue.

+## FEATURES

+- Track the revenue generated on a quarterly and yearly basis
+- Shows the performance of sales funnel on a monthly basis in terms of Opportunities, Pipeline and Closed
+- Know the global sales distribution in terms of opportunities closed
+- Evaluate the sales life-cycle based on the KPIs like Revenue Target, Revenue Achieved, Pipeline Value, Opportunities and Leads
+- Know the clear-cut targets for deals in pipeline to the opportunities in pipeline and opportunities sourced to leads converted

 ## TECHNOLOGY USED
 1. React JS